Citation (horse): 1950–1951: later career

 The osselet injury kept Citation from racing in 1949, but he came back to race in 1950, winning his 16th race in a row at Santa Anita Park (a streak that stood alone among major North American stakes horses until Cigar equaled the feat in 1994–96; Zenyatta and Peppers Pride both later broke the mark by winning their 19th race in a row, Peppers Pride in 2008 and Zenyatta in 2010; Rapid Redux then surpassed their records in 2012 with 22 straight wins, although not against major stakes competition).
-His owner, Calumet Farm, had brought Citation back from his injury in 1950 with the intention of making him the first horse to earn $1 million, but he came against the English import Noor, who defeated Citation four times (Citation carrying more weight in the first three encounters), in the Santa Anita Handicap at 11/4 miles, the San Juan Capistrano Handicap at 13/4 miles in world record time, the Forty Niners Handicap at 11/8 miles in track record time, and the Golden Gate Handicap.
+His owner, Calumet Farm, had brought Citation back from his injury in 1950 with the intention of making him the first horse to earn $1 million, but he came up against the English import Noor, who defeated Citation four times (Citation carrying more weight in the first three encounters), in the Santa Anita Handicap at 11/4 miles, the San Juan Capistrano Handicap at 13/4 miles in world record time, the Forty Niners Handicap at 11/8 miles in track record time, and the Golden Gate Handicap.

 In the latter event, Noor conceded weight to Citation and set a world record of 1:581/5 which stood as an American record on a dirt track until Spectacular Bid broke it 30 years later.
 Citation's times in these races would have also been records; he did not become a millionaire at age five solely because Noor ran faster than any horse in history up to that point.
 Citation himself set a world record in winning the Golden Gate Mile Handicap in 1:333/5 in a race that Noor sat out.

 Citation was brought back by his owners one more time at age six in 1951 in an attempt to become the first racehorse to win a record one million dollars.
 After two third-place finishes, Citation finished out of the money for the first time in the Hollywood Premiere Handicap.
 After another loss in the Argonaut Handicap, he returned to form with victories in the Century Handicap, American Handicap, and Hollywood Gold Cup, winning over his stablemate, the mare Bewitch.
-The Gold Cup victory put him over $1 million in career earnings, and he was then retired to stud.
+He won $100,000 in the Gold Cup, the largest purse of his career; the victory put him over $1 million in career earnings, and he was then retired to stud.

 Stud record

-Citation retired after the Hollywood Gold Cup.
-As a sire at Calumet Farm, he produced a number of noteworthy offspring including the Hall of Fame filly Silver Spoon, Get Around (won $164,868), Guadalcanal (won $243,337) and 1956 Preakness Stakes winner Fabius.
+As a sire at Calumet Farm, Citation produced a number of noteworthy offspring including the Hall of Fame filly Silver Spoon, Get Around (won $164,868), Guadalcanal (won $243,337) and 1956 Preakness Stakes winner Fabius.

-While at stud at Calumet Farm, he was said to be afraid of owner Lucille P. Markey's Yorkshire Terrier Timmy Tammy.
+While at stud at Calumet Farm, he was said to be afraid of owner Lucille P. Markey's Yorkshire Terrier, Timmy Tammy.
 The dog reportedly nipped at him on several occasions.

 He died on August 8, 1970, at the age of 25 and was buried in the horse cemetery at Calumet Farm.